335is/config/readme.md

 ## How to Use

-See the the examples folder and the unit tests for how to define and consume your configuration.
+See the examples folder and the unit tests for how to define and consume your configuration.

 ## Samples